christiancopeland/terminal-pgp/README.md

 ---

 ## **Features**
 NOTE: Email functionality is not fully implemented yet.
-This is only useful for managing keys, and encrypting/decrypting messages currently
+This is only useful for managing keys, and encrypting/decrypting messages currently.
+ALSO, this README was AI generated.
+Submit any issues you encounter while using this and I will assist personally
 1. **PGP Key Management**:
    - Generate PGP key pairs with email addresses and passphrases.
    - List all public keys and their fingerprints.